Edb83/penny-for-your-thoughts/README.md

 - **Links / hover effects on intro gallery circular images apply to the entire containing div**

-  - Resolved using suggestion from [Stack Overflow](https://stackoverflow.com/questions/29978500/only-make-a-centered-image-a-link-instead-of-the-whole-parent-div) moving size styling from the image to the `<a>` element within a newly created container class `.intro-gallery-image` and then adding `display: flex`
+  - Resolved using suggestion from [Stack Overflow: Only make a centered-image a link instead of the whole parent div](https://stackoverflow.com/questions/29978500/only-make-a-centered-image-a-link-instead-of-the-whole-parent-div) moving size styling from the image to the `<a>` element within a newly created container class `.intro-gallery-image` and then adding `display: flex`

 - **Use of horizontal rules (`<hr>`) considered poor practice and outdated**

-  - Resolved using suggestion from [Stack Overflow](https://stackoverflow.com/questions/23751274/can-we-set-a-gradient-color-to-border-bottom-property) and switching to styling headings with `background: linear-gradient`
+  - Resolved using suggestion from [Stack Overflow: Can we set a gradient color to border-bottom property?](https://stackoverflow.com/questions/23751274/can-we-set-a-gradient-color-to-border-bottom-property) and switching to styling headings with `background: linear-gradient`

 - **There is white space beneath footer on pages with little content (Pricing and About)**